Question: How much does it cost to charter, rent, or lease the DOVER HARBOR?

 On day trips, can I use the bedrooms?

 Answer: Yes.
-We always have at least two bedrooms available for use on day trips.
+We almost always have at least two bedrooms available for use on day trips.

 What does the term ‘Private Varnish’ mean?